-- 1. CA systems software that is provided by DigiCert.
-DigiCert shall has its own mechanisms in place to control and monitor the acquisition and development of the CA systems and shall be complied with the CP. - 2.
-All hardware and software are shipped under standard conditions to ensure delivery of the component directly to a trusted employee who ensures that the equipment is installed without opportunity for tampering - 3.
+- 1. CA systems software that is provided by MSC Trustgate.com.
+MSC Trustgate.com shall has its own mechanisms in place to control and monitor the acquisition and development of the CA systems and shall be complied with the CPS; - 2.
+All hardware and software are shipped under standard conditions to ensure delivery of the component directly to a trusted employee who ensures that the equipment is installed without opportunity for tampering; and - 3.
 Hardware and software that is dedicated only to performing the CA functions for CA operation purposes.

 Updates of equipment and software are purchased or developed in the same manner as the original equipment or software and are installed and tested by trusted and trained personnel.
-All hardware and software essential to MSC Trustgate.com's operations is scanned for malicious code on first use and periodically thereafter.
+All hardware and software essential to MSC Trustgate.com's operations are scanned for malicious code on first use and periodically thereafter.
 MSC Trustgate.com does not install software that are not part of the CA's operation

-6.6.2 Security Management Controls
+6.6.2 Security management controls